danxtrate/ociwafwhitelist/README.md

  - "compartmentId": "compartment OCID you noted at step 3"
  - "vcnId": "VCN OCID you noted at step 3"
  - Take a look at the [OCI WAF CIDR whitelist page] (https://docs.cloud.oracle.com/en-us/iaas/Content/WAF/Concepts/gettingstarted.htm) and compare with the CIDR blocks in the JSON file and make adjustments if needed.
+ - The JSON file allows traffic on port 80 only, add destination port 443 if https is needed.

 6. Save the file